JNPauli/Banter/open_lab_notebook/Documentation.md

 ## 15.11.2022
 Added information about how to execute the datalad commands.
 Created first draft of a plot categorie id over time.
 Added more notes and structure.
 Made explanations to why the mean_img of the fmri image should be taken.

+## 16.11.2022
+Added more info to event and .json file.
+Created a second draft of plotting the categories over time.
+Transformed some markdown files from **txt** to a, in my opinion, more nicer way by using boxes.